karicmilica/recipes-nz/recipes-nz/README.md

 # recipes-nz

-An application written in Clojure and using ClojureScript, Noir, Enlive and Monger libraries.
+An application written in Clojure and ClojureScript, using Noir, Enlive, data.json, Monger, fetch, crate and jayq libraries.

 Main functionalities:
  1. filling database with the recipes and their ratings